Coca: Legal status

 The primary organization authorized to purchase coca leaves is ENACO S.A., headquartered in Peru.
 Outside of South America, most countries' laws make no distinction between the coca leaf and any other substance containing cocaine, so the possession of coca leaf is prohibited.
 In South America coca leaf is illegal in both Paraguay and Brazil.

 Netherlands

 In the Netherlands, coca leaf is legally in the same category as cocaine, as both are List I drugs of the Opium Law.
 The Opium Law specifically mentions the leaves of the plants of the genus Erythroxylon.
 However, the possession of living plants of the genus Erythroxylon is not actively prosecuted, even though they are legally forbidden.

 United States

-Like cocaine, coca is controlled under the Controlled Substance Act (CSA) as a Schedule II drug meaning it is a restricted drug and is illegal to process without a prescription or a DEA registration.
+Like cocaine, coca is controlled under the Controlled Substances Act (CSA) as a Schedule II drug meaning it is a restricted drug and is illegal to process without a prescription or a DEA registration.